 In the battle for your movie dollar, the Triangle has been popping!
-Higher end theaters with stadium seating and upgraded food menus are upping the ante for movie-watching in the Triangle.
+Higher-end theaters with stadium seating and upgraded food menus are upping the ante for movie-watching in the Triangle.
 And who can blame them given the great home theater set-ups many of us have at home?
 Without making the cinema experience stellar, we would never leave our family rooms, amiright?
-But in the summer heat, there’s often nothing better than catching the latest flick in a deluxe movie theater with all the bells and whistles.
+But in the summer heat, there’s often nothing better than catching the latest flick in a deluxe movie theater in a comfy recliner with all the bells and whistles.
 I’ve been able to try most of the super cinemas in the area, here’s my take on what you get for your movie-watching dollar at each one!
+If you’re excited to catch Oppenheimer, Barbie, or Mission Impossible, read on…

 First up is the classic IMAX Theatre at Marbles in Raleigh!
 For a while, IMAX was the only real luxe movie-watching experience in the Triangle.
 From the enormous screen (70′ by 52′) to the seat-shaking Dolby sound system pumping out 24,000 watts of sonic thunder, the IMAX still rocks it out for the right movies.
 If you’ve got a great 3-D movie with top notch cinematography and sound, IMAX will blow you away.
 I’ve seen Inception, Gravity and Avatar at the IMAX and it truly feels as if you’re IN the movie.
 The stadium seating gives you an unfettered view of all the action, the only bad seats are the 3 or 4 rows up front.
 The seats, while comfortable, are your more typical seats with drop-down arm-rests and cup-holders.